PartageProtocol/partage-v1/README.md

-# Partage__smartcontracts-
+# Partage__Smartcontracts
+Smart contracts are the backend of the Partage's Platform.
+They are written in Clarity using Clarinet as a development environment.
-We'll write our smart contracts in Clarity, use Clarinet as our development environment, and connect our frontend to the Stacks chain using stacks.js.
-For the frontend, we'll be using Next and Tailwind.
+It connects to the frontend using stacks.js.
+The frontend itself is written using Next and Tailwind.